kubeshop/testkube/docs/getting-started.md

 After installing, you will need to add Tests to your cluster, which are created as a Custom Resource in Kubernetes (access to Kubernetes cluster is required).

-For now, Testkube only supports  *Postman collections*, *basic CURL execution* and *Cypress*.
-Stay tuned for the support of more testing tools soon.
+This document provides examples for using  *Postman collections* and *Cypress* executors.
+Please visit the **Test Types** section of the documentation to read about additional types of implementations.

 If you don't want to create Custom Resources "by hand", we have a little helper for this: